 While on the partial disability status, if a medical professional finds that the worker’s condition has worsened beyond 50 percent, then the worker may be eligible for total disability benefits.

 If you have been injured at work in Pennsylvania, or have lost a family member in a work accident, then you are urged to contact the Philadelphia Workers’ Compensation lawyers of Gross & Kenny, LLP.
-Call our Philadelphia offices at 267-589-0090 or 215-512-1500, or contact us online to schedule your complimentary consultation with our legal team.
+Call our Philadelphia offices at 215-512-1500, or contact us online to schedule your complimentary consultation with our legal team.